 3. Cover the roots with soil and water well.

 PLANTING TIPS FOR DICENTRA

 Old fashioned bleeding heart needs humusy soil that contains lots of organic matter.
 It will not tolerate extremely wet or extremely dry soil.
-Flowering time is spring and the plant usually goes dormant after it blooms, so it’s good to have other plants nearby – such as ferns, astilbes or hostas – to fill in the gap when the bleeding heart fades away.
+Bloom time is spring.
+After flowering, the foliage will yellow and die back to the ground.
+It’s good to have other plants nearby – such as ferns, astilbes or hostas – to fill in the gap when the bleeding heart goes dormant.